 Before the ISM server can use a storage device for backup or restore operations, you must enable it.
-To determine if a storage device is enabled or disabled, use the ism_show -devices command.
-You cannot enable or disable a storage device that has an ISM storage volume mounted on it.
+To determine if a storage device is enabled or disabled, use the ism_show -devices command or the nsradmin -c command.
+You can use the nsradmin -c command in full-screen mode to enable or disable a storage device as shown in the following steps.

-To enable or disable a storage device
+Using the nsradmin command to enable or disable a storage device: